Quincy University: Academics

 At the undergraduate level, QU requires completion of the Bonaventure general education program, which includes a significant service requirement for all students.
-Bachelor of Science and Bachelor of Arts degrees are offered in 46 major areas of concentration.
+Bachelor of Science and Bachelor of Arts degrees are offered in 50 major areas of concentration.
 The institution also supports a variety of non-degree programs and multiple degree-completion options for non-traditional students.
 Courses are offered in traditional, online, or hybrid formats.

 At the graduate level, QU offers a Master of Business Administration (MBA) degree, a Master of Science in education (M.S.Ed.) degree and a (M.S.
 Ed) Master of Science in education in counseling degree.
 The MBA degree is offered entirely online.
+Quincy University also offers two Doctoral programs, a Doctor of Occupational Therapy and a Doctor of Physical Therapy.

 Classroom technologies and resources are tailored to the needs of specific academic programs.
 New or updated and renovated laboratories in computer science, cybersecurity, business analytics, biology, and chemistry are available, as is the John “Pete” Brown Mock Trial courtroom.

 Accreditations

 Quincy University is accredited by the Higher Learning Commission.
 QU also has specialized accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).